This programme offers two different work streams: Professional Development or Creative Labs.

 Where to from here

-Should you want to study at a Masters level, graduates of the Postgraduate Certificate in Creative Practice have the option of progressing into the highly sought after Master of Creative Practice.
+Graduates of the Postgraduate Certificate in Creative Practice have the option of progressing and cross crediting into the highly sought after Master of Creative Practice.

 For this programme, you will need the following: